tobek/laminae/08-cgp.md

 - this place is crazy! and not for everyone
 - not CGC cause it's self-contained and destroys too
 - might need more empathy
+- how to beat the hedonic treadmill - two options, outrun or step off?

 elements: